yramic/Advanced_Numerical_Methods/README.md

 	$ cmake ..
 	$ make

-All binaries can be found in the `build` folder.
+All binaries can be found at the `build/bin` path.

 ## Download and Compile One Code